Jorgie-Aye/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file betty from my_first_directory
+removing a directory from another directory